dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/authentication-and-access-control/scim/index.md

 ## Managing teams

-In addition to the above user management changes, there are a few things to keep in mind when managing user groups, otherwise known as Dagster+ [teams](/dagster-plus/account/managing-users/managing-teams).
+{/* In addition to the above user management changes, there are a few things to keep in mind when managing user groups, otherwise known as Dagster+ [teams](/dagster-plus/account/managing-users/managing-teams). */}
+In addition to the above user management changes, there are a few things to keep in mind when managing user groups, otherwise known as Dagster+ [teams](/todo).

 User groups in your IdP can be mapped to Dagster+ teams, allowing you to centralize the management of user groups and memberships.
 When SCIM is enabled: